How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 |---|---|---|

 | 1.
-Keyword stuffing | ATS systems flag resumes that repeat the same keyword unnaturally.
-It screams “I’m gaming the system.” | Use each keyword once in skills section, once more in work experience.
+Keyword stuffing | ATS flags unnatural repetition.
+It screams “I’m gaming the system.” | Use each keyword once in skills, once in work experience.
 That’s it. |

 | 2.
-Listing outdated skills | “Microsoft FrontPage” or “BlackBerry OS” makes you look like you haven’t updated your resume since 2010. | Remove any skill you haven’t used in 3+ years unless it’s specifically requested. |
+Listing dead skills | “Microsoft FrontPage” or “BlackBerry OS” — you look frozen in 2010. | Remove anything unused for 3+ years unless the JD specifically asks for it. |

 | 3.
-Using clichés | “Hardworking,” “Team player,” “Go-getter” — these are meaningless to both ATS and humans. | Replace with proof.
-Instead of “hardworking,” say “Managed 5 simultaneous projects on deadline.” |
+Using cliches | “Hardworking,” “Team player,” “Go-getter” — meaningless noise. | Replace with proof.
+“Managed 5 simultaneous projects on deadline.” |

 | 4.
-No differentiation | Listing 30 skills with no categories or hierarchy overwhelms the reader. | Group skills into 3-5 categories.
-Keep each category to 5-8 items max. |
+No structure | 30 skills with no categories overwhelms everyone — ATS and humans. | Group into 3-5 categories.
+Max 5-8 items per category. |

 | 5.
-Forgetting certifications | Certifications are gold in 2026.
-ATS systems specifically parse certification data. | Create a separate “Certifications” section if you have 3+ relevant ones. |
+Hiding certifications | Certifications are gold in 2026.
+ATS specifically parses cert data. | Create a separate “Certifications” section if you have 3+ relevant ones. |

 Why StylingCV’s Multi-Agent AI Beats Manual Resume Editing

-- Truth Check — Verifies your skills against current job market data
+- Truth Check — Verifies your skills against current job market data — no outdated lists

 - ATS Inspector — Tests your resume against real ATS engines and tells you exactly what’s missing